Chinese Stocks Swing to Gains, Selloff Ends in Asia -- Update

 Global market volatility aside, there are rising concerns about a lack of clear economic policy direction from Beijing to counter slowing growth, Mr. Zhang said.
 "The market would like to see more potent measures such as deeper tax cuts and other reforms but they remain absent," he added.

 Other markets also had a reprieve.
-Indexes in South Korea and Hong Kong rose each gained over 1% on Friday, while Japan's Nikkei 225 index rose 0.5%.
+Indexes in South Korea and Hong Kong gained 1.5% and 2.1% Friday, respectively, while Japan's Nikkei 225 index rose 0.5%.
 Taiwan's Taiex gained 2.4%, recovering some after falling 6.3% a day earlier, its worst one-day slide since January 2008.

 The moves followed another volatile trading session in the U.S., where the S&P 500 tumbled 2.1%, capping a two-day selloff as investors refocused on the Federal Reserve's interest-rate increases and rising bond yields, coupled with evidence of slowing global growth and escalating trade tensions.